Ayaz Latif Palijo

 Ayaz Latif Palijo (Sindhi, اياز لطیف پلیجو; born 15 November 1968) is a politician, lawyer, activist, writer and teacher from Sindh, Pakistan.
 Palijo is the current president of Qomi Awami Tahreek (Peoples National Movement), central convener and founder of the Sindh Progressive Nationalist Alliance (SPNA), one of the founders and central Secretary General of Grand Democratic Alliance (GDA).
 Since 2007, he has represented the left, objecting to the division of the southeastern Pakistani province of Sindh.

 Early life and education

-Palijo's mother Jeejee Zarina Baloch was a Baloch women's rights activist, founder of Sindhiani Tahreek, writer, artist and teacher.
+Palijo's mother Jiji Zarina Baloch was a sindhi folk music singer and women's rights activist, founder of Sindhiani Tahreek, writer, artist and teacher.
 His father Rasool Bux Palijo, was a Sindhi leftist, scholar, writer and founder of Awami Tahreek.

 Palijo received a LEAD (leadership for environment and development) training in the seventh cohort.

+Literary and academic contributions

+Ayaz Latif Palijo has written several books.
+He is widely admired as one of the finest public speakers, scholars and human rights advocates of Pakistan.
+He is a distinguished interpreter of the poetry and philosophy of Shah Abdul Latif Bhittai, Faiz Ahmed Faiz, Ahmed Faraz and Shaikh Ayaz.
+He has addressed dozens of international conferences, seminars, universities and community forums across the United States, Canada, the United Kingdom, Norway, South Africa, Australia, Italy, Japan, the United Arab Emirates and several other countries.
+He is one of the most-viewed speakers among Sindhi youth across all social media platforms, inspiring millions of students to pursue education, uphold human rights, foster political awareness and build successful careers.

 Political activism

 Palijo is the president of Qomi Awami Tahreek (QAT) of Pakistan (Peoples National Movement of Pakistan) he was central convener and founder of the Sindh Progressive Nationalist Alliance (SPANA) and is founder and central Secretary General of Grand Democratic Alliance (GDA).